 Wood soffits will need replacement of warped or deteriorating pieces, and, their upkeep mandates regular scraping and painting.
 Vinyl soffit can warp, buckle, or discolor when the weather gets very hot.
 So with either material, there may be more maintenance required than you wish to manage.
 We find that most homeowners prefer to be able to “set it and forget it” for as long as possible.

 So to that end, a fiber cement soffit can bridge the choices between form and function, or, aesthetic value vs. the practicality of lower maintenance.
 Fiber cement soffits are strong, factory-primed panels scientifically designed for optimal durability and function on the underside of eaves.
-Available in either a smooth finish or in wood grain, you can choose from vented soffit panels or unvented, depending on which option will best serve your needs.
+Available in either a smooth finish or in wood grain, you can choose from vented panels or unvented, depending on which option will best serve your needs.
 And there are plenty of available color options, too, so you can pretty easily match your siding and trim to create an appealing and uniform look.

 Due to their long-lasting durability and easy maintenance, soffits constructed of synthetic and composite elements (such as vinyl or UPVC) are replacing those made of more traditional materials like wood or aluminum.
-And making these kinds of choices even easier are the options available, not only in vinyl soffit but also in vinyl fascia and trim products, which offer a variety of styles that can compliment your home’s appearance and improve curb appeal.
-And furthermore, for people who prefer eco-friendly products, there are even recycled soffit material options available.
+And making these kinds of choices even easier are the options available, not only in vinyl soffit but also in vinyl fascia and trim products, which offer a variety of styles that can complement your home’s appearance and improve curb appeal.
+And furthermore, for people who prefer eco-friendly products, there are even recycled material options available.

-Aluminum soffit and fascia provide another good option in strength, durability and low maintenance.
+Aluminum soffit and fascia provide another good option in strength, durability, and low maintenance.
 These superior corrosion-resistant panels help prevent moisture buildup and decay problems that occur frequently in eave and overhang areas.
-Be sure to include these in your considerations and consult with your siding contractor or roofer about the use and cost of aluminum soffit.
+Be sure to include these in your considerations and consult with your siding contractor or roofer about the use and cost of an aluminum soffit.

 Maintenance Tips to Keep In Mind